Latest updates

 Defence focused on soil remediation works at the fire training ground.
 The soil at this location contained more than 8 kg of PFAS.
 Remediation works included the excavation and placement of the contaminated soils into an engineered containment cell.

-The cell is specially designed to prevent rain water from reaching the contaminated soils.
-The cell holds approximately 11,000 m3 of PFAS contaminated soil and 4,500 m3 of lead impacted soil which was remediated as part of the base redevelopment.
+The cell is specially designed to prevent rainwater from reaching the contaminated soils.
+The cell holds approximately 11,000 m3 of PFAS-contaminated soil and 4,500 m3 of lead-impacted soil that was remediated as part of the site redevelopment.
 Clean soil and topsoil have been placed over the cell to a depth of more than half a metre.
 The remediation works were completed in 2023.

 Completion of remediation actions

-Defence has completed the remediation actions set out in the management plan.
-An Independent Technical Advisor is engaged to assess and document that remediation has been completed to the extent practicable.
-The report will be available to download on the Defence website in due course.
+Defence has completed the remediation actions set out in the PFAS Management Area Plan.
+An independent technical adviser was engaged to assess and document that remediation has been completed to the extent practicable.
+The technical adviser determined that the long term ongoing monitoring and management measures Defence has in place are appropriate.
+The report and factsheet are available to download under the ‘Latest updates’ heading above.

 Ongoing monitoring

-Regular monitoring of PFAS continues on and around HMAS Cerberus through sampling of surface water and groundwater.
-Monitoring helps Defence understand if PFAS contamination is changing over time.
+Defence continues to monitor PFAS on and around HMAS Cerberus through sampling of surface water and groundwater.

 Monitoring results to date have found no significant changes to how PFAS are moving in the management area.
-However, the completed remedial works are expected to reduce PFAS from leaving the base, and over time this will contribute to the reduction of PFAS in the management area.
+However, the completed remedial works are expected to reduce PFAS from leaving the site, and over time, this will contribute to the reduction of PFAS in the management area.

 Recent reports and factsheets